kenanhancer/Uni.IoC/README.md

 ```

 ##Resolving different concrete types which implement same interface
 If you have different concrete types which imlement same interface, you can register them with different names.
+As you can see below sample code, there is one `IShape` interface and two concrete types `Circle`, `Square` which use that interface.

 ```csharp